 The Short Life of Emma’s Seventh Child

 While enjoying the unexpected financial blessing, Emma was also thankfully looking forward to her seventh pregnancy.
-In August 1884 she bore in Magdeburg-Neustadt her fourth son (seventh child) August Otto Wilhelm.
-Although Emma was briefly hospitalized in and around this time, the possibility of a hospital birth in those days must be excluded.
+In August 1884 she gave birth in Magdeburg-Neustadt to her fourth son (seventh child) August Otto Wilhelm.
+Although Emma was briefly hospitalized in and around this time, the possibility of hospital birth in those days must be excluded.
 Besides Emma Klopp was of a robust physical constitution and always gave birth at home without any complications.